oxinabox/Kaldi-Notes/fst-example/index.md

 A dictionary containing several words.
 There is only state in the dictionary -- as far it its concerns words can be in any order

 ##[sent.fsa.txt](./sent.fsa.txt)
-A grammer for a simple sentence, expessed as a finite state acceptor.
+A grammar for a simple sentence, expessed as a finite state acceptor.
 Sentences can either be `determiner noun verb` or `determiner noun verb determiner noun`.